Phnom Penh

 Located in the busy roundabout is one of the many historic buildings, the Independence Monument, which remember the redemption of France in 1954.
 Brand new, however in western concrete/glass architecture, are parts of various government buildings.
 We found that these seem like a foreign body in this town, but the progress can not be stopped.

 Like everywhere in SE Asia, you get the best insight into the lifestyle of the locals by visiting the markets, this is one of our favourite pastimes.
 The main market here in Phnom Penh is the Central Market.
 Inside the domed building you can find jewellery, watches, clothes and things of daily use, outside is the food- and vegetable/fruit market.
+A visit to the night market near the river was also a must for us.
+We wonder, that the people here do not sit on small stools, but on floor mats.
+It looked like a big picnic and the atmosphere was just great.

 Who is interested on the horrible new history of Cambodia and have also good nerves should visit the Toul Sleng Genocide Museum, with its Killing Fields.
 Here you can see the torture places of Pol Pot's regime.
 It is unbelievable what humans are able to do.
 Every of the visitors who come back from these places are churned up inside and shocked.

-Travel Links, personal collection
+Internet addresses: Travel Links, personal collection